AppScriptIO/appDeploymentLifecycle/documentation/systemProvisionGuide/Guide to setting up Windows environment for development.md

 ### Docker
 - Increase RAM and CPU cores.
-- dockerShareDrive - For sharing local drive with docker for windows:
+- [Only for WSL1 or WSL2 without integration of docker desktop] dockerShareDrive - For sharing local drive with docker for windows:
     - Create a new user “DockerUser” with a secure password with limited access permission and no desktop signin, rather than using the main user.
 (KeePassCX = location for storage)
         Computer Management > local users & groups
         - prevent login for the user - https://superuser.com/questions/663531/can-i-create-a-windows-user-account-without-the-ability-for-an-interactive-user/663537
             `GPEDIT.MSC`> Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment > Deny Logon Locally
-- [Only for WSL1 or WSL2 without integration of docker desktop] Expose daemon on localhost (for Docker Desktop settings) - for usage wit WSL Docker client
+    - Expose daemon on localhost (for Docker Desktop settings) - for usage with WSL Docker client
 - TODO: Enable Kubernates
 - download images:
     - Memgraph image - https://docs.memgraph.com/memgraph/quick-start#docker-installation